Model-robust standardization in stepped wedge cluster randomized trials

-The details of derivation are provided in Section \ref{appx:test1}.
-That is, the test aims to assess, within the roll-out periods, whether the cluster size (total cluster-period size from period $2$ to $J-1$) is correlated with the horizontally aggregated cluster-specific treatment effect.
+\end{proof} That is, the test aims to assess, within the roll-out periods, whether the cluster size (total cluster-period size from period $2$ to $J-1$) is correlated with the horizontally aggregated cluster-specific treatment effect.
 Rejection of this null hypothesis suggests that different cluster sizes could marginally associate with different treatment effects, implying that estimands that treat individuals and clusters differently may not agree due to underlying cluster size heterogeneity.
 The variance of the test statistic can be estimated using the Jackknife variance estimator as discussed in Section \ref{sec:var_jack}.
 Specifically, let

 denote the contrast-based statistic computed with the \(i\)th cluster removed, where \(\widehat{\tau}_{\text{I}, -i}^{\text{h}}\) and \(\widehat{\tau}_{\text{C}, -i}^{\text{h}}\) are the individual- and cluster-level horizontal estimands calculated after omitting cluster \(i\).
 The Jackknife estimate of the variance is then given by